Skip to content

 5. ennodia_get_run

-ennodia_list_harnesses should show which local tools are available — see the current adapter list and IDs in Supported Harnesses.
+ennodia_list_harnesses shows the available local tools.
+See the current adapter list and identifiers (IDs) in Supported Harnesses.

 Ennodia is a local MCP server.
-It lets the user’s main agent ask other installed agent CLIs for help during the same task.
+It lets the user’s main agent request help from other installed agent command-line interface (CLI) programs during the same task.

 Tell the user a real run can take minutes.
 Compare adds two serial model passes after the selected child agents finish.

-Use Ennodia when the user is intentionally spending more model work to get a better answer than one agent usually gives.
+Use Ennodia when the user permits more model work to get a better answer than one agent usually gives.

 Use Ennodia to plan this migration with Claude Code, OpenCode, and Antigravity.